Analytic calculations of the spectra of ultra high energy cosmic ray nuclei. II. The general case of background radiation: Spectra

 \subsection{Secondary nuclei}

-The spectrum of the secondary nuclei is given by Eq.~(\ref{eq:nA-solut}) with the generation term and survival probability presented by Eqs.~(\ref{eq:injA}) and (\ref{eq:etaA}), respectively.
-In presence of the EBL these two factors works in opposite directions: the survival probability suppresses the flux just like in the case of the primary nuclei, while the generation term, inversely proportional to $\tau_{A+1}$, increases the flux.
-We can give a qualitative argument, based on the trajectory calculations, that generation term {\em dominates} and interaction with the EBL radiation {\em always increases} the secondary nuclei flux in comparison with the CMB.
+In the dominant single-nucleon approximation the spectrum of secondary nuclei is given by Eq.~(\ref{eq:nA-solut}), with generation rate and survival probability presented by Eqs.~(\ref{eq:injA-single}) and (\ref{eq:etaA}), respectively.
+In presence of the EBL these two factors work in opposite directions: the survival probability in case of small $\tau_A$ suppresses the flux just like in the case of primary nuclei, while the generation term, inversely proportional to $\tau_{A+1}$, increases the flux.
+We can give a qualitative argument, based on the trajectory calculations, proving that the generation term {\em dominates} and interaction with EBL radiation {\em always increases} the secondary nuclei flux in comparison with the case of CMB alone (see Figs. \ref{fig7},~\ref{fig8}).

 Consider first the case of the CMB only and a secondary nuclei $A$ at $z_0=0$.
 Let us study like in section 2.2 of paper I the backward evolution trajectories $A(z)=\mathcal{A}(A,\Gamma,z)$ and $\Gamma(z)=\mathcal{G}(A,\Gamma,z)$, where $A$ and $\Gamma$ are the values at $z_0=0$.
 At the generation red-shift $z=z_g$, by definition $A(z_g)=A_0$, and $\Gamma(z_g)=\Gamma_g$.
 Let us now switch on the EBL. $A(z)$ starts to increase earlier and reaches $A_0$ earlier, i.e. at smaller $z_g$.
 Hence $\Gamma_g=\Gamma (z_g)$ decreases, and the number of generated primary nuclei $Q_{A_0} \propto \Gamma_g^{-\gamma_g}$ increases.